Forest Hills, Tennessee: History

-As the Comptons were one of the most prominent early families, one of Henry Compton Sr.'s cousins, William, built homes and established farms along Hillsboro Pike and later served under Andrew Jackson in New Orleans.[3]
-William began with a farm of about one hundred 50 acre, but had acquired around 1000 acre by the time of his death.
-His sons Felix and Henry W. also acquired substantial property in the area.
-In 1860, Felix Compton owned a 460 acre farm and 300 acre of woodlands valued at forty thousand dollars.
-Corn and oats were his main crops along with ample livestock of mostly swine and sheep.[4]
-Felix Compton's home along Hillsboro Pike, which was on the land that has been developed into Burton Hills, stood until the 1980s when it was dismantled and moved to Dickson County.
+Members of the Compton family became among the area’s most influential landowners.
+William Compton, a cousin of Henry Compton Sr., established farms along Hillsboro Pike and later served under Andrew Jackson at New Orleans.
+His sons Felix and Henry W. Compton acquired extensive property holdings.
+In 1860, Felix Compton owned a 460 acre farm and 300 acre of woodlands valued at $40,000, producing primarily corn and oats along with swine and sheep.
+His Hillsboro Pike residence stood until the 1980s, when it was dismantled and relocated to Dickson County.